ayust/alpha-guide/content/rookie-fitting/amarr.md

 dealing EM damage to them.
 Remember to order your drone to return to your Drone Bay before warping, or if it is taking damage from enemy fire.

+{{% notice info %}}
+To use the combat drone, you will need to train the skills `Drones` III and `Light Drone Operation` I.
+We recommend you use some of the skill points from the Mini Skill Injector given in the tutorial to train these skills, as they will be useful in many ships.
+You will need to purchase a skillbook from the Market to learn Light Drone Operation.
+{{% /notice %}}

 ### Defenses

 Since the Impairor is bonused for armor resistances, this fit is designed around armor.